-In this paper, we propose a novel scheme to enhance cAR, which is different from other existing proposals~\cite{melin04,yamas03a,deuts00,rein13, chen15,car-graphene,he13,yeyati-em, cht03,supmat}, and demonstrate with a simple theoretical model that cAR enhancement can be much higher.
-Of the two existing proposals that have been experimentally demonstrated, the first method is to introduce barriers at the NM-SC junctions of an NM-SC-NM set-up~\cite{cht03,russo05}, while the second one is to employ two ferromagnets~(FM) in anti-parallel configuration instead of the NM's~~\cite{beckmann04,melin04,yamas03a} that will suppress ET and AR and thereby allow cAR to dominate. cAR is enhanced in the former method when the momentum scale characterizing the barrier is at least as large as the Fermi-momentum, though the enhanced cAR currents are too small~\cite{supmat}.
-In addition, there are several other proposals such as: (i)~to employ quantum spin Hall insulators connected to SC and spatially separate ET and cAR channels based on the spin-momentum locking of the edge states~\cite{rein13}, (ii)~to drive a steady Cooper pair current in the SC such that the SC~phase modulates and thus enhance cAR~\cite{chen15}, (iii)~to substitute NM and SC parts of the setup with exotic materials such as graphene, silicene, topological insulators and topological superconductors~\cite{car-graphene,he13}, (iv)~coupling to external electromagnetic modes~\cite{yeyati-em}, which have not yet seen experimental implementation.
-We propose to modify the NM-SC-NM setup by side-coupling the SC part with another SC (which has a SC phase differing by $\phi$ but has the same magnitude of the SC pair potential) as shown in Fig.~\ref{fig-cont-phi-g}(a).
-We call the two coupled SC's together as ``SC~ladder''.
-We show that an adequate SC~phase difference between two legs of the ladder accompanied by a sufficiently strong coupling between the two legs of the SC~ladder leads to subgap Andreev states which can enhance cAR.
+In this paper, we propose a novel scheme to enhance cAR, which is different from other existing proposals~\cite{melin04,yamas03a,deuts00,rein13, chen15,car-graphene,he13,yeyati-em, cht03}, and demonstrate with a simple theoretical model that cAR enhancement can be much greater than predicted in them.
+Of the two existing proposals that have been experimentally realized, the first method introduces barriers at the NM-SC junctions of an NM-SC-NM set-up~\cite{cht03,russo05}, while the second employs two ferromagnets~(FM) in an anti-parallel configuration instead of the NM's~~\cite{beckmann04,melin04,yamas03a} that suppress ET and AR thereby allowing cAR to dominate. cAR is enhanced in the former method when the momentum scale characterizing the barrier is at least as large as the Fermi-momentum, though the enhanced cAR currents are too small as shown in appendix A. In addition, there are several other proposals such as: (i)~employing quantum spin Hall insulators connected to SC and spatially separate ET and cAR channels based on the spin-momentum locking of the edge states~\cite{rein13}, (ii)~driving a steady Cooper pair current in the SC such that the SC~phase modulates and thus enhances cAR~\cite{chen15}, (iii)~substituting NM and SC parts of the setup with exotic materials such as graphene, silicene, topological insulators and topological superconductors~\cite{car-graphene,he13}, (iv)~coupling to external electromagnetic modes~\cite{yeyati-em}, which have not yet been realized experimentally.

+Here, we propose to modify the NM-SC-NM setup by side-coupling the SC with another SC (which has a supercondcuting phase differing by $\phi$ but the same magnitude of the pair potential) as shown in Fig.~\ref{fig-cont-phi-g}(a).
+We call the two coupled SC's together an `SC~ladder' {\sl (note that this is different from several setups such as the one by Grosselin~et~al~\cite{gosselin14} where a magnetic flux enclosed between two superconductors forming a loop can control subgap transport in the superconductors)}.
+We show that an adequate supercondcuting phase difference between two legs of the ladder accompanied by a sufficiently strong coupling between two legs of the SC~ladder leads to subgap Andreev states which can enhance cAR.
 This is the central result of our work.